WICG/navigation-api/README.md

 ### Navigation monitoring and interception

 The most interesting event on `window.appHistory` is the one which allows monitoring and interception of navigations: the `navigate` event.
-It fires on any navigation, either user-initiated or application-initiated, which would update the value of `appHistory.currentEntry`.
-This includes cross-origin navigations (which will take us out of the current app history list), but it does _not_ include navigations which target other windows, e.g. right click/open in new tab. **We expect this to be the main event used by application- or framework-level routers.**
+It fires on almost any navigation, either user-initiated or application-initiated, which would update the value of `appHistory.currentEntry`.
+This includes cross-origin navigations (which will take us out of the current app history list); see [below](#example-cross-origin-affiliate-links) for an example of how this is useful. **We expect this to be the main event used by application- or framework-level routers.**

 The event object has several useful properties:

-- `userInitiated`: a boolean indicating whether the navigation is user-initiated (i.e., a click on an `<a>`, or a form submission) or application-initiated (e.g. `location.href = ...`, `appHistory.navigateTo(...)`, etc.).
+- `userInitiated`: a boolean indicating whether the navigation is user-initiated (i.e., a click on an `<a>`, or a form submission) or application-initiated (e.g. `location.href = ...`, `appHistory.pushNewEntry(...)`, etc.).
+Note that this will _not_ be `true` when you use mechanisms such as `button.onclick = () => appHistory.pushNewEntry(...)`; the user interaction needs to be with a real link or form.
+See the table in the [appendix](#appendix-types-of-navigations) for more details.

 - `destinationEntry`: an `AppHistoryEntry` containing the information about the destination of the navigation.
 Note that this entry might or might not yet be in `window.appHistory.entries`; if it is not, then its `state` will be `null`.